cjihrig/semafour/README.md

 Acquires the semaphore synchronously.
 The wait operation is performed on the main thread, and will block the event loop until the semaphore is acquired.
 Throws if an error occurs.

+### `Semafour.prototype.tryWait(callback)`

+  - Arguments
+    - `callback(err, succeeded)` (function) - Callback function, which takes an error argument, and a boolean indicating whether the semaphore was locked.
+  - Returns
+    - Nothing

+Tries to acquire the semaphore asynchronously.
+The tryWait operation is performed on a separate thread in the libuv thread pool to avoid blocking the event loop.
+Once the semaphore is acquired (if possible), the callback is invoked.
+Any errors that occur are passed to the callback function.

+### `Semafour.prototype.tryWaitSync()`

+  - Arguments
+    - None
+  - Returns
+    - A boolean indicating whether the semaphore was locked

+Tries to acquire the semaphore synchronously.
+The tryWait operation is performed on the main thread, and will block the event loop until the semaphore is acquired or we know it's locked.
+Throws if an error occurs.

 ### `Semafour.prototype.unlink(callback)`

   - Arguments